papannn1/Memory-Game-Skilvul/BE/README.md

 # Garena - Memory Game (Backend)
 ## A simple high score tracker

 A simple score tracker for memory game.
-Functions as a backend extension for memory game made by Garena [Link to FE Project].
+Functions as a backend extension for memory game made by Garena.
 Made using Django Framework.

 ## Installation